qlee0830/coffee-shop/README.md

-# NPM START to launch the project
+# npm start to start the project